• Overview

 Social Workers

 This program has been approved for a total of 7.5 Social Work Continuing Education hours for re-licensure, in accordance with 258 CMR.
-NASW-MA Chapter CE Approval Program Authorization Number D 91982-2.
-NY Social Workers: The Division of Continuing Education in Psychiatry at Cambridge Health Alliance is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
-This course has been approved for 7.50 contact hours.
+NASW-MA Chapter CE Approval Program Authorization Number D92656-3.
+NY Social Workers: Cambridge Health Alliance, Division of Continuing Education in Psychiatry is recognized by the New York State Education Department's State Board for Social Work as an Approved Provider #0038 of continuing education for licensed social workers.
+This course offers 7.5 contact hours.

 Counselors

-The Cambridge Health Alliance, Psychiatry Continuing Education Division, has been approved by the National Board for Certified Counselors (NBCC) as an approved Continuing Education Provider, ACEP No. 5444.
-This program meets the requirements for 7.50 continuing education hours.
-CHA is solely responsible for all aspects of the program.
-This offering is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 7.50 credits.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5444.
+Programs that do not qualify for NBCC credit are clearly identified.
+Cambridge Health Alliance, Division of Continuing Education in Psychiatry is solely responsible for all aspects of the program.
+This course meets the requirements for 7.50 continuing education hours, and is also applicable for Commonwealth of Massachusetts Counseling/Allied Mental Health accreditation for 7.50 credits.

-This activity has been certified by New England Association for Family and Systemic Therapy on behalf of the Massachusetts Board of Registration of Allied Mental Health and Human Services Professions, for LMFT professional continuing education, Certificate #PC-041982, for a total of 7.5 contact hours.
-The States of CT and RI accept NBCC and NASW approval for marriage and family therapy.
+This activity has been certified by New England Association for Family and Systemic Therapy on behalf of the Massachusetts Board of Registration of Allied Mental Health and Human Services Professions, for LMFT professional continuing education, Certificate #PC-042324, for a total of 7.5 contact hours.

 Canadian Accreditation